Why Offer Tub Detailing?

 Before we get into the process of tub detailing, I would like to talk about a few reasons why one of the biggest tub franchises in business today incorporates tub detailing into their process.
-They figured out a long time ago that refinishing a bathtub is prone to imperfections such as bubbles or debris.
+They figured out a long time ago that bathtub refinishing is prone to imperfections such as bubbles or debris.
 With this in mind, they include tub detailing in every job they do.
 This service accomplishes several things:

 - It adds value.

 - It gives you a second level of customer service that most of your competition does not offer.

 - With tub detailing, you can actually make a tub look like new.
 When done correctly, it is hard to tell the difference between real porcelain and a refinished surface.

 In today’s economy, you will find that some customers are willing to pay extra for the perfect bathtub finish, and some that are simply looking for a bargain bathtub refinishing job.
 If this is the case, why not offer a silver and gold package?
 The silver package does not include tub detailing and the gold package does.
 This way, you can offer something that fits either budget.
 Should you detail every tub you finish?
 That’s up to you.
 But if it were me, I would only offer this service to my residential customers.

 Tub Detailing Process